TaskForceDingo/Mission-Framework/README.md

 # 2018-Mission-Framework
 Mission Framework for 2018

+Welcome to the TFD Framework, Admins please vet and check code prior to addition, and before merging into master framework copy on github.

+Mission makers please make changes you think will benifit the community add scripts you think will be useful.

+Read below for complete changelog history.

 24/08/2015 - Imperator
 Large amounts of changes/re-jigging of previous framework primarily to accommodate the return to TFAR and to make rookie user friendly.